 The grouped IUA Authorization Server SHALL support consent configuration to enable Implied Consent and Explicit Consent environments.
-Where Implied Consent environments allow disclosure when no Consent has been recorded for that patient, where in Explicit Consent environments Deny disclosure when no Consent has been recorded for that patient.
+Implied Consent environments allow disclosure when no Consent has been recorded for that patient, Explicit Consent environments Deny disclosure when no Consent has been recorded for that patient.

 The Permit policy is specific to requests from an authorized Document Consumer from authorized identities (applications and/or users) with appropriate roles, and authorized Treatment PurposeOfUse.